 2. We Need an Alternative to Industrial Beekeeping

 Beekeeping, like animal husbandry, is very much an industrial practice in many parts of the world.
-It turns out that bees are important partners in large-scale agriculture due to their nature as pollinators.
+Bees are important partners in large-scale agriculture due to their nature as pollinators.
 So in order to keep industrial agricultural moving, operators need industrial beekeeping.

 What does this mean?
 It means large-scale operations with hundreds of hives all stacked on top of one another.
 The bees are fed sugar water instead of natural food as a means of saving money.
 Those bees are shipped from one location to another so as to pollinate large, industrial size fields.

 Simply put, this type of environment is not natural for bees.
 As such, there are some experts who believe industrialization is contributing to CCD.
 And even if it is not, industrialized bees are not as robust and healthy as those that live more natural lives.

 Here’s where urban beekeeping comes into play.
 Believe it or not, an urban environment offers a more natural setting for bees than an industrial one.
 Urban beekeeping still allows bees to go out and find their own sources of pollen.
 They come back to the nest to feed, thus producing the honey we all love.

 Urban bees also tend to be more naturally robust than their industrialized counterparts due to the reality that they have to adapt to different conditions.
 Their lives are not so tightly controlled as to protect them from anything that could harm them.
 And that leads to the next point.